srjefers/spark-workshop/exercises/spark-sql-exercise-Reverse-engineering-Dataset-show-Output.md

-# Exercise: Loading Dataset In Format Of show Output Using DataFrameReader
+# Exercise: Reverse-engineering Dataset.show Output

-The exercise is about loading a dataset that is in the format of `show` output using `DataFrameReader`.

-In other words, given the output of `show` from a 3-column Dataset, load it using `spark.read` to create the 3-column Dataset (aka _reverse-engineer the output_).
+Write a structured query that loads a text file that contains the output of `Dataset.show` operator (aka _reverse-engineer the show output_).

 Module: **Spark SQL**

+Duration: **30 mins**

 ## Input Dataset